Hiroshi Motomura

 In 1997, Professor Motomura was named President's Teaching Scholar, which is the highest teaching distinction at the University of Colorado, and he has won several other teaching awards, including the 2008 Distinguished Teaching Award for Post-Baccalaureate Instruction at the University of North Carolina, Chapel Hill, and the 2013 Chris Kando Iijima Teacher and Mentor Award from the Conference of Asian Pacific American Law Faculty (CAPALF).
 He was one of just 26 law professors nationwide profiled in What the Best Law Teachers Do (Harvard 2013), and he received the UCLA Distinguished Teaching Award in 2014 and the law school's Rutter Award for Teaching Excellence in 2021.
 He teaches Immigration Law, Immigrants’ Rights, and the Immigrants' Rights Policy Clinic, and he is the Faculty Co-Director of the Center for Immigration Law and Policy (CILP) at the UCLA School of Law.

-Professor Motomura was a Guggenheim Fellow in 2018 to work on a book, Borders and Belonging: Can Immigration Policy Be Ethical?, now under contract with Oxford University Press (forthcoming 2024).
-A preliminary partial version of the project was published as The New Migration Law in the 2020 Cornell Law Review.
+Professor Motomura’s latest book is Borders and Belonging, to be published by Oxford University Press in early 2025.
 For his collaboration on an overview of U.S. immigration law in a completely different medium, see The Try Guys Try Immigrating to America.

 Bibliography